-Globalisation and the liberalisation of economic activity have resulted in the exponential increase in cross border commercial and financial transactions, in effect converting the private sector into a world without borders.
-This has created a major problem for national tax authorities, because globalisation in the private sector has not been accompanied by similar changes in the reach and enforcement powers of national tax authorities.
-As a general rule, national tax authorities continue to be constrained by national borders, and those national tax authorities continue to try to enforce their national tax laws generally with the some powers as if the commercial and financial world were in its pre-globalisation condition.
+Globalization and the liberalization of economic activity, resulting in the exponential increase in cross border commercial and financial transactions, has in effect converted the private sector into a world without borders.
+This has created a major problem for national tax authorities because globalization in the private sector has not been accompanied by similar changes in the reach and enforcement powers of national tax authorities.
+As a general rule, national tax authorities continue to be constrained by national borders, and they continue to try to enforce their tax laws generally with the some powers as if the commercial and financial world were in its pre-globalization condition.